RamanGodun/State-symmetric-blueprint-mono-repo/ADR/supporting_info/info-002-business-value-estimates.md

 - **Profile / async flows:** ROI is **weak for a single feature** (only **~9–11%** savings versus **~34–35%** adapter cost).
 ROI turns **positive once adapters are reused across ≥2 async features** (e.g., Feed, Dashboard), and compounds to **≥60%** with **3+** features.

 - **Baselines:** All estimates assume a **Clean Architecture** (single SM) baseline.
 Under a **spaghetti** baseline (state/logic/UI entangled), symmetry **does not help** until the system is **refactored to clean boundaries**.
+  Note: all estimates are conservative. because a baseline Clean Architecture also requires presentation-layer side effects, but we’ve excluded them from the baseline due to team/style variability.

+### ⚠️ Risks & Limitations

+- **Delayed payoff for Profile-like track**: symmetry pays off only after 2–3 async features; for a single feature, ROI can be negative.
+- **No benefit on legacy spaghetti code**: until code is refactored to Clean Architecture boundaries, symmetry cannot be applied.
+- **Discipline required**: minimal OMI (overhead + maintenance + onboarding) is needed; teams must consistently follow the Symmetry Contract to avoid drift.

 ### **Bottom line:**